mrmelville3/TheABCs/READMEdetailed.md

     pageText TEXT
 );
 ```
 Find the "play" button.
 If you hover over it, it will show `exectue script`.
 Click it.
 The table is  created.
 Delete the CREATE TABLE command and replace it with this select statement: `Select * from Pages`.
 You shoule see an empty table displayed in the "Data Ouput" window below.
-Add the follow rows to this table using the UI of this view.
+Add the following rows to this table using the UI of this view.
 The rows should look like this:

 ```
 "pageid"	"name"       	"pageimageloc"      	"pagetext"